 What Skills Do I Need For Cybersecurity?

-Cybersecurity professionals are jacks-of-all-trades.
+Although cybersecurity jobs might seem hyper-technical and math-intensive, cybersecurity professionals are jacks-of-all-trades.
 They should be competent in both hard skills (networking, scripting, system administration) and soft skill sets (communication, creative thinking, listening).

 "It's the ability to constantly reinvent yourself, learn new things, and adapt to changes.
 That's very important for cybersecurity specialists."